 To attach the skull to the torso, punch holes in the front and back of the bottom of the skull (i.e. the base of the neck and the skeleton’s “chin”).
 Punch matching holes in the front and back of the torso tube.
 Attach with twisteez wire.

-First, wrap the wooden dowel with colored masking tape.
+First, wrap the wooden dowel with color masking tape.
 Now punch a hole in the back of the skull tube, near the top of the head.
 Thread a piece of string through the hole and knot.
 Attach the other end to the middle of the wooden dowel.

 Cut a pipe cleaner in half.
 Bend the half pipe cleaner into a loop and twist the bottom together tightly.
-Tie an arm string to the loop, then reinforce with a piece of colored masking tape.
+Tie an arm string to the loop, then reinforce with a piece of color masking tape.

 With the body all rigged up, the last step is the bones!
 Color the bones in the template, then tape (or hot glue) them to the fronts of the tubes.
 Pop a jumbo pom-pom in the top of the skull tube to round off the look (I secured the pom-pom with a little hot glue)